tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_markdown.md

 If you're using a static site generator, see the specific Markdown syntax used.
 With Jekyll, the default Markdown is [kramdown](https://kramdown.gettalong.org/).

 kramdown gives you more capabilities than the basic Markdown.
-For example, in kramdown, you can add a class to any element like this:
+For example, in kramdown, you can add a class to an element like this:

 ```liquid
 {: .note}